ESG reporting (CSRD/VSME)

 • Reporting standard & Double Materiality Assessment

-To kick-off your reporting journey, our ESG reporting experts will discuss potential reporting standards and conduct a company deep dive.
-After deciding on the reporting standard, gathering the necessary company data, and mapping the value chain and stakeholders within, we will conduct a Double Materiality Assessment (DMA) together to identify material topics and Impacts, Risks and Opportunities (IROs) for your business.
-Following this, we will identify data gaps within your organizaton and create a roadmap for reporting and compliance.
+Whether it's through the CSRD, VSME or other reporting standards like the Global Reporting Initiative (GRI) and International Financial Reporting Standards (IFRS), your ESG reporting journey starts by selecting the reporting standard and gathering the necessary company data.
+After completing a company deepdive, and mapping the value chain and stakeholders within, we will conduct a Double Materiality Assessment (DMA) together to identify material topics and Impacts, Risks and Opportunities (IROs) for your business.
+Following this, we will identify data gaps within your organisaton and create a roadmap for reporting and compliance.

 • Reporting procedure & data collection